Oracle69digitalmarketing/SuperfanVerified/README.md

 ## 🚀 Getting Started

-Please see the [deployment.md](deployment.md) file for detailed instructions on how to set up the project and deploy it to AWS.
+For a detailed guide on how to set up your local environment, AWS resources, and deploy the application, please see the following documents:

+*   **[Project Setup Guide](project.md):** A step-by-step guide to setting up your AWS environment with the AWS CDK.
+*   **[Deployment Guide](deployment.md):** A detailed guide on how to deploy both the frontend and the backend.

 ## Submission Deliverables